Krenvirshi "Lodki" s Kashkaval

 Ingredients

-• high-quality natural casing frankfurters4 large
+• high-quality hot dogs or mild frankfurters4 large

 • unsalted butter1 tbsp